hci-lab-um/heuristics-for-test-tool-design/H02-Who-will-use-or-be-affected-by-this-tool.md

-# H2 Who will use of be affected by the tool?
+# H2 Who will use or be affected by the tool?
 [◄ Go back](README.md)

 Theme: WHO?